Reverse Shoulder Arthroplasty

 Prothesis Instability and Dislocation

 The reported prosthesis dislocation rate after RTSA is about 3.6%.[32]
 Factors that cause prosthesis instability after RTSA include inadequate soft tissue tension, mechanical impingement, deltoid dysfunction, axillary nerve palsy, deficient bony glenoid, malpositioned components, small glenosphere, and too medialised glenoid base plate.[47][48]
-Instability after RTSA is usually anterior with arm extended, adducted, and internally rotated.[49]
-The deltopectoral approach has been claimed to be associated with a higher dislocation rate compared to the anterosuperior trans deltoid approach.[30]
+Instability after RTSA is usually anterior, with the arm extended, adducted, and internally rotated.[49]
+The deltopectoral approach has been associated with a higher dislocation rate than the anterosuperior trans deltoid approach.[30]

 Axillary Nerve Palsy